astravant/digitalgarden/_notes/daily-notes.md

 ### [The Merge](https://blog.samaltman.com/the-merge)

-> unless we destroy ourselves first, superhuman AI is going to happen, genetic enhancement is going to happen, and brain-machine interfaces are going to happen.
+> Unless we destroy ourselves first, superhuman AI is going to happen, genetic enhancement is going to happen, and brain-machine interfaces are going to happen.

 > It is a failure of human imagination and human arrogance to assume that we will never build things smarter than ourselves.

 > We will be the first species ever to design our own descendants.

 > My guess is that we can either be the biological bootloader for digital intelligence and then fade into an evolutionary tree branch, or we can figure out what a successful merge looks like.

 ### [How to make friends over the internet](https://guzey.com/how-to-make-friends-over-the-internet/)

 - **90% of meeting people is reaching out,** so, unless you’re already very well-known, most of your network building will consist of actively initiating conversations.
 - Those with the most number of friends are those who spend the most time reaching out to people and maintaining relationships.
-- **_any_ platform that allows you to send private messages to people is a platform where you can make friends.**
+- **_Any_ platform that allows you to send private messages to people is a platform where you can make friends.**

 ## September 20, 2021